The Rogers Broadside on display in the Declaration of Independence Chamber of Olin Library.

 Rogers Broadside

-Known as the Rogers Broadside, this original Declaration of Independence was printed by John Rogers in the shop of Ezekiel Russell in Salem, Massachusetts, between July 14-16, 1776.
+Known as the Rogers Broadside, this original Declaration of Independence was printed by John Rogers in the shop of Ezekiel Russell in Salem, Massachusetts, between July 14 and 16, 1776.

 The framed Rogers Broadside traveling through Special Collections to be on display within the Declaration of Independence Case in Olin Library.